lgtmco/lgtm-docs/content/install.md

 toc = true
 +++

-> Please note the self-hosted version is completely free for small teams and
-> non-profits.
-There may be a very modest annual licensing fee for large
-> teams and enterprises in the future.
-Please contact
-> [@bradrydzewski](mailto:brad@drone.io) if you have any questions or concerns.

 # Requirements

 LGTM ships as a single binary file inside a minimalist 20 MB Docker image.